Root-finding Approaches for Computing Conformal Prediction Set: Computing Conformal Prediction Set

 \subsection{Approximation to a Prescribed Accuracy}

-In this paper, we promptly take advantages of the remarkable fact that the conformal regions are \emph{often} intervals.
-We subsequently take an alternative direction which carefully avoids tracking the integral path of all model fit.
-When the $(1-\alpha)$-level set of the repartition function $z \mapsto F_{n+1}(E_{n+1}(z))$ is convex \eg \Cref{fig:initialization}, we propose to employ a numerical root-finding solver to approximate the endpoints of the interval.
+In this paper, we promptly take advantage of the remarkable fact that the conformal regions are \emph{often} intervals.
+We subsequently take an alternative direction which carefully avoids tracking the integral path of all model fit, and also avoids any data splitting.
+When the $(1-\alpha)$-level set of the function $z \mapsto F_{n+1}(E_{n+1}(z))$ is convex\eg \Cref{fig:initialization}, we propose to employ a numerical root-finding solver to approximate the endpoints of the interval. \eug{The statistical validity is automatic, we obtain simultaneously an upper, and lower bound on each extremity of the confidence set, and the approximation error $\epsilon$ can be made arbitrarily small at the cost of $O(\log(1/\epsilon))$ number of model fit; without inflation of the confidence level.\looseness=-1}